piano35-edb/barman-docs-rewrite/docs/commands/server/get-wal.md

 ```
 Where backup is the host where Barman is installed, pg is the name of the PostgreSQL server as configured in Barman and DUMMY is a placeholder (`barman-wal-restore` requires two argument for the WAL file name and destination directory, which are ignored).

+!!!success
     If everything is configured correctly you should see the following output:
 ```bash
 Ready to retrieve WAL files from the server pg
 For more information on the barman-wal-restore command, type man barman-wal-restore on the PostgreSQL server.